rapid7/metasploit-framework/documentation/modules/auxiliary/admin/smb/change_password.md

 ## Actions

-- `RESET` - Reset the target's password without knowing the existing one (requires appropriate permissions)
+- `RESET` - Reset the target's password without knowing the existing one (requires appropriate permissions).
+New AES kerberos keys will be generated.
 - `RESET_NTLM` - Reset the target's NTLM hash, without knowing the existing password.
-This will not update kerberos keys.
+AES kerberos authentication will not work until a standard password change occurs.
 - `CHANGE` - Change the password, knowing the existing one.
+New AES kerberos keys will be generated.
 - `CHANGE_NTLM` - Change the password to a NTLM hash value, knowing the existing password.
-This will not update kerberos keys.
+AES kerberos authentication will not work until a standard password change occurs.

 ## Options